 My passion is sight fishing.
 Wind makes it harder to spot cruising trout.
 I prefer fishing on the leeward side to take advantage of calmer water and a back wind.
 Even on the windiest days, there are trout to catch.
 It is a great time to try fishing large terrestrial flies because they frequently get blown onto the lake.

 Is it better fish for brown trout on the leeward or windward side of a mountain lake?
 I have heard many arguments supporting both sides.
 Many fishermen like to fish facing into the wind.

-One very experience fly-fishing guide prefers to cast into the wind.
+One very experience fly-fishing guide I know prefers to cast into the wind.
 His casting is much better than mine.
 He believes the waves disturb the bottom, washing insect life out of the weeds and mud.
-The trout know that, so they start to feed.
+The trout know so they start to feed there.
 He catches plenty of fish.

 I also heard more far-fetched theories on how the wind blows oxygen poor water to the windward end of the lake.
 So the trout move away to escape it… I find that one hard to believe, firstly the Eutrophic water is normally near the bottom.
 Only the bottom of a very shallow lake will get mixed at all by the waves.
 Secondly, wave action normally increases oxygen levels so the windward side should have increased oxygen level.

 I personally believe the trout do not really care.
 They will continue to live and feed in their normal beats.
 If you have the skills to cast and fish the windward or leeward sides, then go ahead.
 The trout can not feel the wind blow underwater.

 Winter lasts longer high in the mountains and it is more severe.
 To gain condition, mountain lake trout feed even aggressively over the brief summer months.
 Come fall, at times they are grubbing at anything even slightly resembling food.